jordanbudi/aframe-walkthroughs/objectLoading.md

 ### The .MTL File
 - The .mtl is a file that is a 3 dimensional shape
-- This file cannot be loaded into a [thimble](https://thimble.mozilla.org/en-US/) but can be
+- This file cannot be loaded into the [Thimble](https://thimble.mozilla.org/en-US/) IDE, but can be in [Cloud 9](https://c9.io)

-## Problems that may appear
+## Troubleshooting Commmon Problems

 - **Model not appearing:** If you don’t see your model, try scaling it down.
 OBJ models vertices commonly have large scales of units in comparison to A-Frame’s unit of meters.

-- **Does not have .mtl file or .obj:** If your code does not display either an .obj file or .mtl file that means  that
+- **Does not have .mtl file or .obj:** If your code does not display either an .obj file or .mtl file that means that...